rh-mobb/aro-workshop-virtualevent/Lab1 - OpenShift Basics/OpenShiftBasics-readme.md

 ![OpenShift QuickStart](../Images/Lab1-Quickstart.png)

 e.
-You should see several tiles and click sample application and side window will openup.
+You should see several tiles and click **Get started with sample application** and side window will openup.
 Click Start and follow the instructions

 ![OpenShift Sample Application](../Images/Lab1-SampleApplication.png)